Seaspan Corporation: Heading Higher With A 7.2% Dividend Yield

-- SSW business model is relatively conservative compared to other shipping companies given its long-term leases structure with leading shipping lines.
+- SSW business model is relatively conservative compared to other shipping companies given its long-term lease structure with leading shipping lines.

 - The Hanjin bankruptcy seems to have benefited the remaining shipping lines with shipping rates increasing materially in Q1 2017.